Owing to the screen size of your device, you may obtain a better viewing experience by

 Howard, Robert E.: Conan!
 Need one say more?

-Lovecraft, H. P.: Horror author renowned for creating the “Cthulu mythos”.
+Lovecraft, H. P.: Horror author renowned for creating the “Cthulhu mythos”.

 Mundy, Talbott: Another “ripping yarns” author; his “Tros of Samothrace” series is a good read and perhaps his best.

-Quinn, Seabury: his Jules de Grandin, a sort of Hercule Poirot of the occult, was a pulp staple for years; the stories, long in paperback, are jolly good fun.
+Quinn, Seabury: his Jules de Grandin, a sort of Hercule Poirot of the occult, was a pulp staple for years; the stories, long in paperback 9though not the complete cycle), are jolly good fun.

 Smith, E. E. (“Doc”): archetypal “space opera” (in the old, established sense of the term) science-fiction writer; today only his Lensman series (and only four of the seven total books of that) can be read even for camp fun.
 His greatest redeeming virtue, which shines through that series, is that he didn’t take himself seriously, amusing himself at one point by creating the minor character of hack science-fiction writer Sybly White, with a purple tale to match.